Integrations & Developer API

 0

-Email content stored by SendOps
+AWS keys stored by SendOps

 Privacy

-What SendOps receives
+What SendOps stores

-- Delivery, bounce, and complaint event metadata
+- Delivery, bounce, complaint, open, and click event data

-What SendOps never sees
+What SendOps never touches

 Integrations that match how each team works